jeffgillan/howto_github-pages/README.md

-To launch the repo as a website, go to 'Settings' and then 'Pages'
+To launch the repo as a website, go to 'Settings' and then 'Pages'.
+From there, you can launch the repo as a Github pages website.
+You can also point the website to redirect to a unique domain if you have one.
+I own the domain www.gillanscience.com.
+So when I go to 'jeffgillan.github.io, it auotmatically goes to www.gillanscience.com.

 ![](./images/github_settings.png)